gemrb/gemrb.github.io/Install.md

 # Configure GemRB

+{: .notice} Consider changing settings only after running GemRB for the first time.
+In this case you can skip this whole section.

-GemRB uses a settings file primarily to know where to look for the game data.
+GemRB uses a settings file primarily to know where to look for the game data when not running from within a game folder or when the path is not passed to it.
+The other reason you might want to edit it is to change other settings like resolution, input tweaks or debugging toggles.

-Edit the shipped **`GemRB.cfg`**: the only thing that **always needs to be changed** is the **path to the game's data files** (`GamePath`). **It is crucial you get this right.**
+Edit the shipped **`GemRB.cfg`**: the only thing that always needs to be changed (unless you installed GemRB in a game folder) is the **path to the game's data files** (`GamePath`).
+It is crucial you get this right to be able to use the configuration.

 If you are curious, read the detailed explanation of all the [configuration options](Manpage.md).
 The configuration filename is arbitrary, but check the note in the last section.

-*Setting the paths can be tricky, so carefully read any errors that gemrb prints to the output or GemRB.log file before exiting.
-See [this old video](http://www.youtube.com/watch?v=32BZouraDPM) for a walkthrough on how to fix the encountered problems and set up the paths properly.*

 # Run GemRB